kloppen/bib-git/README.md

 - Create reference from DOI (functionality available from citation.js)
 - Delete reference
 - Implement local storage for citation style, etc.
+- Show linebreaks when displaying fields
+- Enter key for textarea
+- Show report number if present in collapsed view